-The Coastal Act protects coastal agriculture as a high priority coastal resource and supports the renewal and continuation of agriculture on suitable lands in Sections 30241, 30241.5, and 30242.
-The conversion of land with prime agricultural soils to nonagricultural uses, such as residential or commercial development, is strictly limited by the Act; however, very little of the land in Marin County's Coastal Zone is classified as prime (see Map 4 - Agricultural Land).
-The Coastal Act mandates that all other lands suitable for agricultural use shall not be converted to nonagricultural uses unless continued or renewed agricultural use is not feasible, or such conversion would preserve prime agricultural land or concentrate development consistent with Section 30250.
+The Coastal Act protects coastal agriculture as a high priority coastal resource and.
+Toward this end, the Act supports the renewal and continuation of agriculture on suitable lands in Sections 30241, 30241.5, and 30242.
+The conversion of land with prime agricultural soils to non-agricultural uses, such as residential or commercial development, is strictly limited by the Act; however, very little of the land in Marin County's Coastal Zone is classified as prime (see Map 4 - Agricultural Land).
+The Coastal Act mandates that all other lands suitable for agricultural uses shall not be converted to nonagricultural uses unless continued or renewed agricultural use is not feasible, or such conversion would preserve prime agricultural land or concentrate development consistent with Section 30250.
 Any such permitted conversion shall be compatible with continued agricultural use on surrounding lands.